Review: Freeman PFBC940 Flooring Stapler (2023)

 The one thing we didn’t like about this staple gun was how to change the nailing base.
 The various components that are being swapped out are quite small and can be easy to misplace.
 It’s going to take you a few minutes to switch to one of the 4 different options you’ve got with the stapler, especially when you first begin to use it.

-Click here to look at the price on Amazon and buy the Freeman PFBC940 Flooring Stapler.
+Click here to look at the price and buy the Freeman PFBC940 Flooring Stapler.

 What Are Others Saying?